rootstrap/blog/content/Voice Over - Fernanda Toledo.md

 ### Other tools

-Why stop now?
-Voice Over is great for blind people, but it's not something we want our users to use unless they really need it.
-For those visually impaired there are a lot of adjustments they can make to their screens and we should check them within our app and adapt accordingly.
-A great range of new settings was introduced in iOS 14, you can check some of them on this [great WWDC2020 talk](https://developer.apple.com/videos/play/wwdc2020/10020/) that I invite you to watch, and if you want we can make another article about those.
+Why stop there?
+Although Voice over is really useful for blind people, there are other types and degrees of visual impairment that not necessarily require the use of Voice Over and can have a much better experience if other accessibility adjustments are provided.
+To name a few: adjust the contrast, dynamic types, or even the color scheme for those who are color blind.
+A great range of new settings was introduced in iOS 14, you can check some of them on this [great WWDC2020 talk](https://developer.apple.com/videos/play/wwdc2020/10020/) that I invite you to watch

 ### Summary